-2.2 Understanding key concepts for the materiality assessment: matters; topics; and impacts, risks and opportunities
+2.3-2 Understanding key concepts for the materiality assessment: matters; topics; and impacts, risks and opportunities

-- 37. Sustainability matters are defined in the delegated act glossary as environmental, social and human rights, and governance factors, including sustainability factors defined in Article 2, point (24), of Regulation (EU) 2019/2088 (i.e., SFDR). - 38.
+- 24.37.
+Sustainability matters are defined in the delegated act glossary as environmental, social and human rights, and governance factors, including sustainability factors defined in Article 2, point (24), of Regulation (EU) 2019/2088 (i.e., SFDR). - 25.38.
 The level of granularity of the matters to be considered ranges from topic level (for example, own workforce) to sub-topic level (for example, working conditions) and, in some cases, to sub-sub-topic level (for example, health and safety).
-As described in ESRS 1 paragraph 8, the three levels of granularity are collectively called sustainability matters (see ESRS 1 paragraph AR 16 for a full list of topics, sub-topics and sub-sub-topics).
-In particular: - a. the goal of the materiality assessment is to identify the material impacts, risks and opportunities related to matters that are to be reported (ESRS 2 SBM 3); - b. the matter is assessed to be material when material impacts and/or material effects that arise from the matter are identified (ESRS 1 paragraph 43 and 49); and - c. for each material matter, the undertaking determines the information to be reported in accordance with the cross-cutting or topical standards (ESRS 1 paragraph 30).
+As described in ESRS 1 paragraph 8, the three levels of granularity are collectively called sustainability matters (please-see ESRS 1 paragraph AR 16 for a full list of topics, sub-topics and sub-sub-topics).
+In particular: - a. the goal of the materiality assessment is to identify the material impacts, risks and opportunities related to matters that are to be reported (ESRS 2 SBM 3); - a. the matter is assessed to be material when material impacts and/or material financial effects due to risks and opportunities relate to a matter, and hence that arise from the matter becomes material for the undertaking - b. are identified (ESRS 1 paragraph 43 and 49); and - c. for each material matter, the undertaking determines the information to be reported in accordance with the cross-cutting or topical standards (ESRS 1 paragraph 30).
+Figure 2: Sustainability matters, topics, sub-topics and impacts, risks and opportunities